OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/SetGeoLayerProperty/SetGeoLayerProperty.md

 ## Overview ##

-The `SetProperty` command sets the value of a property used by the processor.
-The property will be available to subsequent commands that support using `${Property}` notation in parameters, for example to specify filenames more dynamically or use with `If` commands.
-This command should not be confused with the `SetGeoLayerProperty` command, which sets a property on specific GeoLayer.
+The `SetGeoLayerProperty` command sets the value of a property on the GeoLayer.
+The property will be available to subsequent commands that support using `${gl:Property}` notation in parameters.
+One use for GeoLayer properties is to pass a layer property to the processor using [`SetPropertyFromGeoLayer`](../SetPropertyFromGeoLayer/SetPropertyFromGeoLayer) commands to control processing logic.
+GeoLayer properties may not be supported by spatial data formats and therefore may only be useful to control processing.
 The following functionality is provided:

 * Set a property to a specified value, where the property can be a Python primitive type: `bool`, `float`, `int`, or `str`.